 How much does each allergy medication cost per month?

-Approximate ranges in the US as of early 2026: Apoquel runs $2 to $4 per day depending on the dog's weight (roughly $60 to $120 per month).
+Approximate ranges in the US as of mid-2026: Apoquel runs $2 to $4 per day depending on the dog's weight (roughly $60 to $120 per month).
 Cytopoint injections cost $50 to $150 per dose at the clinic, given every four to eight weeks.
 Zenrelia pricing is comparable to Apoquel at most clinics.
-Numelvi pricing varies by clinic.
+Numelvi is too new for reliable pricing data; early reports suggest a range similar to Apoquel, but ask your clinic directly.
+Befrena pricing is still settling after its May 2026 launch; ask your clinic for the per-injection cost.
 These are ballpark figures.
 Your clinic's pricing depends on supplier contracts and your dog's weight class.
 Ask the front desk for the monthly cost before starting.

 Do any of these medications cure allergies, or is my dog on them for life?